blazed95/NodeJs-ReactJs-Ecommerce/README.md

 # An E-Commerce Clothing Store Designed With Node.js And React.js

-This project was bootstrapped with Create React App.
+This project was created with Create React App.

 ##  Clone repo
 `$ git clone git@github.com:blazed95/NodeJs-ReacJs-Ecommerce.git`<br />